Hurricane (Kanye West and the Weeknd song): Lawsuit

 On July 17, 2024, Artist Revenue Advocates (ARA) filed a lawsuit against West on behalf of Khalil Abdul-Rahman Hazzard, Sam Barsh, Dan Seeff, and Josh Mease in a Los Angeles Court for copyright infringement.
 The lawsuit cited usage of elements from "MSD PT2" on "Hurricane" and fellow Donda track "Moon"; the work was recorded by the four musicians for a composer pack and offered for purchase in 2018.
-West requested permission for usage and ARA refused to give him a license, accusing him of "blatant brazenness" for crediting Hazzard under his stage name of DJ Khalil on the tracks regardless.
+West requested permission for usage and ARA refused to give him a license, accusing him of "blatant brazenness" for crediting Hazzard under his stage name of DJ Khalil on the tracks regardless; DJ Khalil and other artists had responded positively to West's use of "MSD PT2", though the ARA argued this as invalid since composition rights were never granted through written contract.
 Attorneys for ARA issued a statement that the lawsuit focuses on "the rights of artists, musicians, and songwriters" for determining the publishing and usage of their works.
 They continued that "intellectual property owners" should have a decision in exploitation of their material and the ability to "prevent shameless infringers from simply stealing".
-The four musicians had unsuccessfully attempted for the three years after the release of "Hurricane" and "Moon" to collect their share of the profits; listening events where the songs were played had earned $14 million and they had earned $15 million in streaming revenue by March 1, 2024.
+The four musicians had unsuccessfully attempted for the three years after the release of "Hurricane" and "Moon" to collect their share of the profits; listening events where the songs were played had earned US$14 million and they had earned US$15 million in streaming revenue by March 1, 2024.
 The lawsuit identified its defendants as West, Universal Music Group, GOOD Music, and Yeezy LLC, among others, requesting for a court decision over copyright infringement, damages, an award of costs, and any further relief.

+On February 26, 2026, the judge presiding over the case dropped the majority of copyright infringement claims against West, as both the ARA's musicology expert and sample-detection tests showed that no direct audio samples of "MSD PT2" were used in the final versions of "Hurricane and "Moon"; ARA continued the case under the pretense that the song's September 2018 demos (referred to in filings as "80 Degrees") and the first listening party version of the song (which contained samples of "MSD PT2") had been commercialized through West's deals with Apple Music and other partners to stream the listening party events.
+West testified in court on May 6, and was subsequently made to pay US$438,000 in damages for the listening party usage of "MSD PT 2".